mgiannopoulos24/Software-Engineering/README.md

 # Maritime Activity Monitoring Platform

-This repository contains the assignments for the Software Engineering (ΥΣ09) course at DIT NKUA.
+This repository contains the assignments for the Software Engineering (ΥΣ09) course of DIT NKUA.

 ## Project Description